ahmadsamehh/deletethemiddlenote/Readme.md

 ## Usage

-1. You MUST have rust installed on your OS.
+1. You MUST have Rust installed on your OS.
+>you can check Rust installation here ***[https://www.rust-lang.org/tools/install]***

-2.Clone the repo from github using this command : "gh repo clone ahmadsamehh/deletethemiddlenote".
+2. Clone the repo from github using this command :
+`gh repo clone ahmadsamehh/deletethemiddlenote`.

-3.Open the main.rs file using your text editor and then change the numbers in the node variable you'll find.
+3. Open the `main.rs` file using your text editor and then change the numbers in the `node` variable you'll find.
-4.Save the code and use the "Cargo Run" command in your terminal or cmd and let the magic happens.
+4. Save the code and use the "Cargo Run" command in your terminal or cmd and let the magic happens.